 A Look Into Adobe's Price Over Earnings

-Assuming that all other factors are held constant, this could present itself as an opportunity for shareholders trying to capitalize on the higher share price.
-The stock is currently higher from its 52 week high by 0.16%.
+Assuming that all other factors are held constant, this could present itself as an opportunity for shareholders trying to capitalize on the higher share price

 Depending on the particular phase of a business cycle, some industries will perform better than others.